K0rgana/web-advcd/README.md

    });
    ```

-1. export this actions that were created, so we can use it on app. should looks like this:
+1. Export this actions that were created, so we can use it on app.
+Should look like this:

    ```js
    export const trainerSlice = createSlice({